kundurthivenkatakishore/node-js-authentication/README.md

 MongoDB: Document database for storing user information.
 bcrypt: Hashing library for securely storing passwords.
 jsonwebtoken: Library for generating and verifying JSON web tokens for user authentication.
-# Setup:
-Clone the repository.
-Install dependencies using npm install.
-Set up MongoDB and configure connection settings in config.js.
-Run the application using npm start.

 Usage:
 Use /signup to create a new user account.
 Use /login to authenticate and obtain a JWT token.